wusyong/elise/README.md

 ## What is `elise` going to be used for?

-No idea!
-This is currently a research project.
+This is currently an experimental project for my JavaScript engine.

 ## Why is it called `elise`?